drw/coding-philosophy/README.md

 Keep project-core teams as small as possible because of Brook's Law (communication costs scale as _N_ (_N_+1)/2 where _N_ is the number of programmers).
 See [Eric S. Raymond's "The Cathedral and the Bazaar".](http://www.catb.org/esr/writings/cathedral-bazaar/cathedral-bazaar/ar01s05.html)

 ## Metaphilosophy
 _Nullius in verba_: We endeavor to not take anybody else's word on how things should be done.
-The quotes below have been chosen since they back up and describe our own experience, except where noted.
+The quotes above have been chosen since they back up and describe our own experience, except where noted.